 When you are considering buying or upgrading to LED parking lot lights, there are a lot of things that you should first know about these LED light fixtures.
 The more you know about the product and the technology, the better your decision can be about what to purchase.

-It is recommended that you look at everything first before investing on any product.
+It is recommended that you look at everything first before investing in any product.
 Parking lot lighting is not just about illumination, but also about the security of your staff and customers.
 But where do you start?
 A good place to start is to ask these questions about your particular parking lot.

 How big is the area of your parking lot?

 One of the most important things you should know beforehand is the parking area that you want to illuminate.
-This information will help you to know the amount of lumens you will need from your LED parking lot lights, and how high your lamps should be positioned.
+This information will help you to know the number of lumens you will need from your LED parking lot lights, and how high your lamps should be positioned.
 This will also help determine the type of mounts that you will need for your parking lot.

 The amount of light that is given to your parking lot area will depend on the number of LED chips on each lamp.
 You can find out the number of LED chips of an LED light from the manufacturer or supplier.
-The lumens determines the illumination, but it also lets you know about the power consumption of the lamp.
-But take note that LED lamp light produces more light more efficiently than the traditional parking lights.
+The lumens determine the illumination, but it also lets you know about the power consumption of the lamp.
+But take note that LED lamp light produces more light more efficiently than traditional parking lights.